note35/sinon/docs/Assertions.rst

 **sinon.assertion.callOrder(spy1, spy2, ...)**

-Passes if the provided spies where called in the specified order.
+Passes if the provided spies were called in the specified order.

 .. code-block:: python